Chapter 2 — Rachel DuValle

 She rose to her feet like a coiled spring, even as the streams of energy continued to rush into her.
 There were so many things she could be doing now.
 Her mind felt awake and potent, as if she’d been sleepwalking through her life until now.
 She wanted to start catching up on all the wasted time right away.
 Impatience got the better of her, and Rachel took a step toward the edge of the circle.

 Immediately, the cloudy lines broke, and a whistling sound echoed through the room, like wind rushing through a field of bones.
 As the only faint source of light, their disappearance plunged her room back into total darkness.
 Rachel trembled, quickly taking a step back to her spot, but the whistling only grew louder.
 Then, a piercing whip crack, followed by the ringing sound of glass striking glass.
-As another crack sounded, she felt something slash through her calf, igniting sharp pain across her entire leg.
+Another crack sounded, and she felt something slash through her calf, igniting sharp pain across her entire leg.
 She stumbled, and her hand felt the drip of blood on her leg.

 As the third crack sounded, Rachel leapt for the door.
 She slapped the light switch just as a shard of crystal embedded itself into the wall near her torso.
 Rachel watched in horror as the fourth gemstone exploded, sending the little metal candleholder flying as shards ricocheted in every direction.
 She tore the door open, pushing aside the makeshift barrier, and flung herself out into the hallway and the waiting arms of Will, who’d been rushing to investigate.